awwright/magnode/doc/en/design/principles.md

 ### Promote accessability and data portability

 Accessability means designing websites that are consumble by Web browsers, graphic renderings, mobile devices, screen readers, printed media, Web spiders, coupled RPC-like clients, and more.
+This is called the _principle of least power_.

 ### Self-documenting